-This question often pops up on discussion forums and in comments about articles.
+This question of which is better, running on pavement or dirt pops up on discussion forums and in comments about articles.
 It seems to be an age-old question from runners who are concerned about the health of their legs and feet.
 Those of us who put in many miles a week probably should question what the ground beneath us is doing to our joints, muscles, and tendons.
 But, do we concern ourselves too much by these sorts of things?

 At the bottom of their list: Snow & Concrete.
 If you live in the North, you know about snow.
 If you reside in a big city, you will certainly understand pavement.
 If you live in a city up North, well… that’s a double whammy.
 Don’t get too down on yourself though; there are many benefits to both snow and concrete.

 It is pretty obvious that snow presents potential dangers.
 But, fresh snow can offer a beautiful escape from the monotony that life often presents.
 With its beauty, you can get lost in your run, taking in the landscape around you.
 [Just be careful to trace your footsteps back to where you started] Snow also forces us to slow down, helping our muscles to recover from any injuries that we may have developed.
 Often times, our bodies may be experiencing trouble before we even know it.

 Concrete, which consists of sidewalks, (most) roadways, parking lots, etc., is probably the most questioned surface we trek.
 There seems to be a little confusion between asphalt and concrete though.
 To clear things up, both are formed with an aggregate (a whole formed by combining several elements) mixture.